Things to Do

 Do: Go ice skating or bowling at the high energy family friendly Queen’s, London’s only all year ice skating rink!

-Turn right and you discover the hidden gems of Hereford Road, local family favourites such as Greek Aphrodite Tavern, Iranian Hafez or Moroccan Sahara, literally just steps away.
+Turn right and you discover the hidden gems of Hereford Road, local family favourites such as Greek Aphrodite Tavern or Iranian Hafez literally just steps away.

 Shopping: